Facebook tracking pixel

 • Consider Cholesterol-Lowering Therapies: In some cases, lifestyle adjustments alone may not sufficiently lower cholesterol or apoB levels.
 Medications like statins or newer therapies, such as PCSK9 inhibitors, can reduce the number of cholesterol particles circulating in the bloodstream and slow plaque buildup.

-Why Comprehensive Blood Testing Matters
+The Importance of Comprehensive Blood Testing

 Given the complexity of cardiovascular disease and its many contributing factors, comprehensive blood testing plays a vital role in assessing heart health.
 Basic cholesterol tests might not capture the full picture, as individuals with “normal” cholesterol levels could still have high apoB, signaling an increased risk for atherosclerosis.
 By evaluating key metrics like total cholesterol, LDL, HDL, triglycerides, and, importantly, apoB, a blood test can reveal a more accurate risk profile.

-Take Control of Your Heart Health Today
+Take Charge of Your Heart Health

 Understanding your risk for atherosclerosis starts with a comprehensive blood test.
 Whether you’re young, middle-aged, or nearing retirement, early detection and proactive measures can make a significant difference in your long-term health.
 At 1st Optimal, our team is dedicated to providing in-depth health insights, tailored recommendations, and ongoing support for individuals striving to maintain peak wellness.